soniox/soniox-python/docs/soniox/api/__init__.md

 Delete all files.

 Iterates through all pages and deletes each file.
+Stops and raises on the first failed deletion.

 Raises:
     SonioxAPIError: When the API returns an error.